AI assistant — not human

 Transforming claims processing and actuarial reporting with Power BI

-How EPC Group helped Southern Farm Bureau Life Insurance modernize their claims analytics, actuarial reporting, and agent performance tracking with Microsoft Power BI Premium and Azure Data Lake, reducing claims processing time by 45% and fraud detection time by 60%.
+EPC Group helped Southern Farm Bureau Life Insurance modernize claims analytics, actuarial reporting, and agent performance tracking with Microsoft Power BI Premium and Azure Data Lake.
+Results: 45% faster claims processing and 60% faster fraud detection time.
+Southern Farm Bureau is one of the largest life insurance providers in the southeastern United States.

 45%